reasonmethis/docdocgo-core/README.md

 You can add a number to the end of the `/re more` and `/re combine` commands as well to repeat them multiple times.

-### The relationship between the `auto` and `deeper` commands
+### Understanding the `deeper` command and its relation to `auto`

-Both of these commands can be used to perform "infinite" research, but the `deeper` command is more user-friendly because most values for the number of `auto` iterations will result in a final output that may cause confusion.
+Both `deeper` and `auto` can be used to perform "infinite" research, but the `deeper` command is more user-friendly because most values for the number of `auto` iterations will result in a final output that may cause confusion.

 For example, after performing the initial research, running `/re auto 2` will perform one iteration of `more` and one iteration of `combine`.
 This will result in a report that is based on 2x more sources than the original report.
 Running `/re auto 3`, however, will perform the two iterations above, plus an additional `more` step.
 As a result, there will be 3 base reports and 1 combined report, and the final output will be the 3rd base report.
 While you can still view the combined report by scrolling up or by running `/re view`, this state of affairs is likely to be confusing.